emmarklein/RNAseq_pipeline/README.md

 Who is excited to work with RNA-seq data?

 This repository includes everything you need for genome mapping.
 Raw FASTQ files serve as input and undergo genome mapping to a reference.
-The tutorial below includes T2T and GRCh38 references.
+The tutorial below includes the T2T and GRCh38 reference.

 background: rna seq videos, explain the pipeline process before going into each step